luthfihakim2004/LeichFS/README.md

 ## To Do

-- Restructure project layout to enhance readibility
+- Apply mutex mechanism to ensure consistency among threads